Learn / Guides / Website tracking guide

 Start with the Realtime report (Reporting > Realtime) to view live website traffic data and verify that GA is set up correctly.

 The problem(s) with GA

-2) It doesn’t tell you why users behave as they do: for example, you might learn that a landing page has low engagement from GA data, but you can only guess what’s causing it.
-That’s why you need to pair GA with behavior analytics—to complete the picture and find out how users are really experiencing your site.
+2) GA doesn’t tell you why users behave as they do: for example, you might learn that a landing page has low engagement from GA data, but you can only guess what’s causing it.
+That’s why you need to pair GA with user behavior analytics to complete the picture and find out how users really experience your site.